Dumdi Dumdi (song): Credits and personnel

-Live performance
+Live performances

 On August 13, 2020, (G)I-dle performed "Dumdi Dumdi" on Soribada Best K-Music Awards.
 They also performed on Korea On Stage - Suwon Hwaseong Fortress, hosted by the Cultural Heritage Administration and Suwon City and organized by the Korea Cultural Heritage Foundation and KBS Korea Broadcasting Day.
 The performance was aired on September 3, 2020.
 On September 3, (G)I-dle performed "Dumdi Dumdi" on VENN's Guest House with Chrissy Costanza.

 Promotion

 (G)I-dle kicked off promotions by appearing on V Live's LieV on August 4.
 Miyeon, Minnie and Yuqi appeared as guests on August 5 episode of TMI News's Best summer songs that must be listened in the summer and performed a preview of "Dumdi Dumdi".
 The group appeared as guest on August 6 episode of SBS Power FM's Cultwo Show.
 The group partnered up with Makestar to hold a global fan meeting.
 Fans participating in the video call event, began on August 4–13, was given a limited edition photo card when purchasing the album through Makestar.
 On August 4, the group attended the broadcast recording for August 11 episode of Arirang's After School Club.
 (G)I-dle promoted the song on various radio shows, including SBS Power FM Lee Jun's Youngstreet, PlayJ's K-pop star guerrilla, SBS Power FM Park So-hyun's Lovegame, Naver Now Ha Sung-woon's Late Night Idol show, Naver Now Moonbyul's Avengirls, and KBS Cool FM's Park Won's Kiss the Radio.
 On August 22, Miyeon and Soyeon appeared on Amazing Saturday episode 122.
 The same day, Soyeon appeared as the first guest on JTBC's Just Comedy new section, I'm Crazy about My MBTI.
 On August 30, the group appeared on 2 Days & 1 Night's Special Summer Vacation Mission.

 To promote the song, (G)I-dle launched the hashtag #dumdidumdi and Dumdi Dumdi Challenge, a dance challenge with the song on various social media platforms such as TikTok, Twitter and Instagram.
-The challenge is said to be "dynamic yet easy-to-follow performances" leading the participation of numerous South Korean artists dancing to it, including Hyoyeon of Girls' Generation, Seulgi of Red Velvet, Namjoo of Apink, Moonbyul of Mamamoo, Eric Nam, broadcaster Park So-hyun, comedian Yoo Jae-pil, Ravi, Choi Yoo-jung of Weki Meki, Natty, Jeon Woong and Kim Dong-hyun of AB6IX, and other artists from Cube Entertainment Jo Kwon, CLC's Sorn, Pentagon's Yuto, Kino and Wooseok, and Yoo Seon-ho.

 The group promoted the song with a series of live performances on various music programs starting with Mnet's M!
 Countdown on August 6.
 This was followed by performance on SBS's Inkigayo, SBS MTV's The Show, MBC Music's Show Champion, and KBS's Music Bank.
 (G)I-dle has also performed the song live, including during the group's attendance at 2020 Soribada Best K-Music Awards.